 Quinn Kelsey began in opera in 1991 as a chorus member with the Hawaii Opera Theatre.
 For the Hawaii native, the last 23 years have taken him many places and have put him on many different stages in the U.S. and abroad.

 Kelsey’s list of programs and study include the Chautauqua Institute with Marlena Malas, San Francisco’s Merola Opera Program under Sherry Greenwald and Mark Morash, and three years at Chicago’s Lyric Opera Center for American Artists, now known as the Ryan Opera Center.
 As well, Kelsey was privileged to be accepted to the roster of the Marilyn Horne Foundation for two seasons.

-Early in 2014, Kelsey makes a long awaited return to the U.K. and English National Opera for RIGOLETTO, collaborating with Anna Christy and Barry Banks under the baton of Graeme Jenkins.
-In the spring, the Canadian Opera Company welcomes the baritone back to Toronto for Massenet's DON QUICHOTTE alongside Ferruccio Furlanetto.
-In the summer, Kelsey will be heard as Giorgio Germont in Verdi's LA TRAVIATA with opera couple Ailyn Pérez and Stephen Costello with the San Francisco Opera.
+Early this year, Kelsey makes a long awaited return to the U.K. and English National Opera for RIGOLETTO, collaborating with soprano Anna Christy and tenor Barry Banks under the baton of Graeme Jenkins.
+This spring, the Canadian Opera Company welcomes the baritone back to Toronto for Massenet's DON QUICHOTTE alongside "master bass" Ferruccio Furlanetto.
+And in the summer, Kelsey will join with opera couple Ailyn Pérez and Stephen Costello at the San Francisco Opera for LA TRAVIATA.

 In the summer, the baritone will have the privilege of returning to Seiji Ozawa's Saito Kinen Festival in Matsumoto for FALSTAFF for the first time ever.
 Fabio Luisi conducts.

 And then, in the Fall, Kelsey once again rejoins Lyric Opera of Chicago this time for Verdi's IL TROVATORE.